Skew-orthogonal polynomials in the complex plane and their Bergman-like kernels: Christoffel perturbation for skew-orthogonal polynomials

 \section{Christoffel perturbation for skew-orthogonal polynomials}

 In this section we will relate the SOP $q_n$ with respect to the weight function $w(z)$ to those $q_n^{(1)}$ skew-orthogonal with respect to the weight function $w^{(1)}(z)=|z-m|^2w(z)$.
 For OP on subsets of the real line such a relation between OP with respect to weights $w(x)$ and $(x-m)w(x)$ (or in fact $P(x)w(x)$ for a polynomial $P(x)$) is well known under the name of Christoffel perturbation, and determinantal formulas exist, compare \cite{BDS}.
-Such a transformation, including multiplication of the measure by a rational function, is closely related to Darboux transformation of integrable systems.
+Such a transformation, including multiplication of the measure by a rational function, is closely related to the Darboux transformation of integrable systems.
 In the complex plane we consider quadratic factors $|z-m|^2$, in order to preserve the non-negativity of the resulting weight\footnote{In applications in physics, e.g. in field theory with chemical potential, linear factors $(z-m)$ leading to signed measures also play an important role, see \cite{James}.}.
 For planar OP (and also weighted Szeg\H{o} polynomials) such a Christoffel perturbation has already been studied for $w^{(M)}(z)=\prod_{l=1}^M|z-m_l|^2w(z)$ in \cite{AV}, from which we borrow the notation.
 There, determinantal formulas similar to those in \cite{BDS} have been derived for arbitrary $M$.
-For SOP, so far, only formulas exist \cite{ABa}, that express the polynomial kernel $\prekernel_n^{(M)}$ of $w^{(M)}$ in terms of the Pfaffian determinant of the polynomial kernel $\prekernel_n$ and odd SOP $q_n$ of $w$.
+For SOP, no such formulas were know.
+Only the polynomial kernel $\prekernel_n^{(M)}$ of $w^{(M)}$ was given in terms of the Pfaffian determinant of the polynomial kernel $\prekernel_n$ and odd SOP $q_n$ of $w$, see \cite{ABa}.
+We will use these expressions to provide an explicit representation of the perturbed SOPs $q_n^{(1)}$ in the following theorem.

 \begin{theorem} Let $(q_n)_{n\in\Nset}$ be the family of monic SOP with respect to the weight function $w(z)$, with norms $r_n$ and pre-kernel $\prekernel_n(z,u)$.
 Then, the following expressions hold for the monic SOP $q_n^{(1)}(z)$, their norms $r_n^{(1)}$ and kernel $\prekernel_n^{(1)}(z,u)$ with respect to the perturbed weight $w^{(1)}(z)=|z-m|^2w(z)$, where we assume $m\in\Rset$: